Introduction to SQL TRUNCATE()

 Next, let us run the TRUNCATE TABLE statement on the customer’s table to remove all its records.
 We can do so using the following SQL query.

 TRUNCATE TABLE customers;

 We can see in the figure below that the TRUNCATE TABLE statement has removed all the records in the customer’s table.
-However, all the columns, relationships, indexes, table structures have been kept safely.
+However, all the columns, relationships, indexes, and table structures have been kept safe.

 SELECT * FROM customers;

 SQL query to illustrate the difference between SQL DROP TABLE and TRUNCATE TABLE statements.